-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund of the South Central Workforce Development Council, Yakima County, Washington, as of and for the year ended June 30, 2013, and the related notes to the financial statements, which collectively comprise the Council's basic financial statements, and have issued our report thereon dated January 29, 2014.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund of the South Central Workforce Development Council, Yakima County, Washington, as of and for the year ended June 30, 2014, and the related notes to the financial statements, which collectively comprise the District's basic financial statements, and have issued our report thereon dated February 19, 2015.
+As discussed in Note 10 to the financial statements, during the year ended June 30, 2014, the District implemented Governmental Accounting Standards Board Statement No. 65, Items Previously Reported as Assets and Liabilities.